Lifok/NoLogin/README.md

 ###Bonus : Get the Player head for each Account and draw them.

 You can directly access minecraft skins, but there is an easier way.
-Get a loot here -> https://minotar.net/
+Get a look here -> https://minotar.net/